 Chewing your food well and making sure to properly hydrate after

-the meal is helpful.
+your meals is very helpful.
 Some people like to chew on some fennel

-or

-anises seeds post meal.
+or anise seeds after their meals.
 Other more controversial ethnic

-traditions consist of certain liquors post meal to help
+traditions consist of certain liquors after eating a meal to help

 with digestion.
 Some examples of these liquors include Cinzano,